 The breaker panel protects all 120-volt components in the motor home from either an overload on the circuit or a short in the wiring or component itself.
 When an overload or short develops, the breaker will open preventing damage to the system.

 Shut off the equipment (example: roof air conditioner) and allow a brief cooling period.
-Then reset the breaker by moving the switch to "Off" and back to "On".
-If the breaker is continually tripped and no overload is evident, have the system checked for a short in the wiring or the appliances.
+Then reset the breaker by moving the switch to

-SECTION 6 ELECTRICAL
+SECTION 6 -ELECTRICAL